How to Find a Top Mobile App Developer

 Furthermore, the clients at Opus receive a dedicated Project Manager for each project so that client demands are fully understood and implemented, as opposed to explaining your requirements over and over again.

-#9.
-Think of the whole mobile app package, not just coding.
+Think of the whole app package, not just coding

 Coding is just one part of building a successful mobile app.
 For it to be truly successful the app must contain usable and functional design so your app developer should always be thinking about the optimal user experience.
 Furthermore do not choose a mobile app developer unless you know that the team will perform functions including design, usability and testing.

-#10.
-What kind of special features can the company add?
+What kind of special features can you get?